idc9/py_jive/README.md

 # Overview

-Angle based Joint and Individual Variation Explained (AJIVE) is a dimensionality reduction algorithm for the multi-block setting i.e. $K$ different data matrices, with the same set of observations and (possibly) different numbers of variables) **AJIVE finds *joint* modes of variation which are common to all $K$ data blocks as well as modes of *individual* variation which are specific to each block.** For a detailed discussion of AJIVE see [Angle-Based Joint and Individual Variation Explained](https://arxiv.org/pdf/1704.02060.pdf).
+Angle based Joint and Individual Variation Explained (AJIVE) is a dimensionality reduction algorithm for the multi-block setting i.e. K different data matrices, with the same set of observations and (possibly) different numbers of variables) **AJIVE finds *joint* modes of variation which are common to all K data blocks as well as modes of *individual* variation which are specific to each block.** For a detailed discussion of AJIVE see [Angle-Based Joint and Individual Variation Explained](https://arxiv.org/pdf/1704.02060.pdf).

 An R version of this package can be found [**here**](https://github.com/idc9/r_jive).